OCD Awareness

 What is Obsessive-Compulsive Disorder (OCD)?

-Anyone working in the health care and social care sectors is advised to attend this course.
-Suitable for candidates at all levels, this course provides an understanding of the symptoms and treatments available for sufferers of OCD.
+Anyone working in the health care and social care sectors is advised to attend this OCD course.
+Suitable for candidates at all levels, this course provides an understanding of the symptoms and treatments available for sufferers of the condition.

-The course gives candidates a better understanding of what having OCD can be like and how it can affect their lives.
-Candidates will also learn how OCD is caused and should be able to understand the neurological side of OCD and how to manage it.
+The course gives you a better understanding of what having OCD can be like and how it can affect their lives.
+You will also learn how OCD is caused and should be able to understand the neurological side and how to manage it.

 What are the different types of OCD?

 People with OCD can be put into four different groups depending on their range of symptoms.
 These groups are: ‘Cleaning and Contamination’, ‘Symmetry and Ordering’, ‘Forbidden thoughts’ and ‘Hoarding’.
-There are different forms of treatment for each type of OCD.
+There are different forms of treatment for each type of OCD which we will cover in the course.